-So, what prompted you to do that or to recognize that men needed to be involved in this conversation and why half of the research that we produce is actually about men?
+So, what prompted you to do that or to recognise that men needed to be involved in this conversation and why half of the research that we produce is actually about men?

 Frances: So, the vision is to see 100% of Australia’s leadership potential, female and male, equally contributing to our social and economic future.
-So, it’s very clearly social and economic future, because our view was from the beginning that women were not well-represented in organizations and certainly not in organizational leadership, but by the same token, men were not well represented at home and in not- for- profits and in community organizations and things like that.
+So, it’s very clearly social and economic future, because our view was from the beginning that women were not well-represented in organisations and certainly not in organisational leadership, but by the same token, men were not well represented at home and in not- for- profits and in community organisations and things like that.
 And that actually meant poorer outcomes for both sides of the equation.

-So hence The 100% Project, because it was about capitalizing on 100% of potential in Australia, be it male or female, but across the whole spectrum and not have people congregate in one area or another.
-Children benefit from having fathers at home; organizations, not-for-profits benefit from having diversity.
+So hence The 100% Project, because it was about capitalising on 100% of potential in Australia, be it male or female, but across the whole spectrum and not have people congregate in one area or another.
+Children benefit from having fathers at home; organisations, not-for-profits benefit from having diversity.

 And we also believe that there are a number of women who would actually prefer to maybe have a part-time job, spend more time at home, but that there are men who also would value that; it’s just our society doesn’t value that so it makes it very difficult for them to do that.
 So that’s the reason why ‘The 100% Project’ and that’s also the reason why we focused on men, yes, probably before the Male Champions of Change came about.

 Hilary: So interesting having this conversation that my mind is already thinking, maybe we should focus more on that messaging for men?
-We obviously take the stance at the moment that we want to promote more women into senior leadership positions, but there is going to be a seesaw effect with men needing to take up more of the home duties, the aged-parent care, the childcare, et cetera.
+We obviously take the stance at the moment that we want to promote more women into senior leadership positions, but there is going to be a see-saw effect with men needing to take up more of the home duties, the aged-parent care, child care, et cetera.

 And I’m sure a lot of men don’t voice that because research says that they won’t be taken seriously at work.
 So perhaps some of our messaging should be more related to the benefits that men will ultimately get out of this slight shift in workplace dynamic.